 ./ds4

-The MoE revolution is accelerating this shift.
-Models like DeepSeek V4 Flash (284B total, 13B active), Qwen3.6-35B-A3B (35B total, 3B active), and gpt-oss (20B variant on consumer GPUs) prove that total parameter count no longer equals hardware requirements.
-Only active experts matter during inference.
+The MoE shift is accelerating this.
+DeepSeek V4 Flash (284B total, 13B active), Qwen3.6-35B-A3B (35B total, 3B active), and gpt-oss (20B on consumer GPUs) show that total parameter count no longer sets your hardware requirement, because only active experts get computed during inference.

-Better quantization methods (Unsloth Dynamic 2.0, IQ4_XS, APEX) achieve near-lossless quality at 4-bit.
-Apple Silicon’s unified memory architecture enables running 70B+ models on a single machine.
-CPU-only inference via llama.cpp improvements makes large models runnable on RAM-only systems.
+Better quantization (Unsloth Dynamic 2.0, IQ4_XS, APEX) gets near-lossless quality at 4-bit.
+Apple Silicon’s unified memory runs 70B+ models on one machine, and llama.cpp improvements make large models feasible on RAM-only systems.